FAQ: Select Agents & Toxins

 SARS-CoV-2 is not a select agent identified in the select agent regulations.
 Therefore, the possession, use and transfer of SARS-CoV-2 is not regulated by the Federal Select Agent Program (FSAP).

 On February 11, 2020, the International Committee on Taxonomy of Viruses (ICTV) announced that taxonomically, what has previously been referred to as 2019-nCoV should now be referred to as SARS-CoV-2.
-The “Severe acute respiratory syndrome-related coronavirus: The species and its viruses – a statement of the Coronavirus Study Group” external iconindicates that SARS-CoV-2 is not a descendent of SARS-CoV (a select agent), but is genetically closely related.
+The “Severe acute respiratory syndrome-related coronavirus: The species and its viruses – a statement of the Coronavirus Study Group” indicates that SARS-CoV-2 is not a descendent of SARS-CoV (a select agent), but is genetically closely related.

 The select agent regulations currently govern the possession, use and transfer of viruses identified as SARS-CoV, not viruses identified as SARS-CoV-2.
 The positive strand RNA genome of SARS-COV is also a select agent because this genomic material represents nucleic acids capable of generating infectious virus.